Kitware/geowatch/docs/watch_cli.rst

 .. code::

-        usage: smartwatch [-h] [--version] {command}
+        usage: geowatch [-h] [--version] {command}
                           ...

-        The SMART WATCH CLI
+        The SMART GEOWATCH CLI

         positional arguments:
-            coco_add_watch_fields (add_fields)
-                                Updates image transforms in a kwcoco json file to align all videos to a coco_align_geotiffs (align)
-                                Create a dataset of aligned temporal sequences around objects of interest coco_extract_geo_bounds
-                                Extract bounds of geojson tiffs (in a kwcoco file) into a regions file geotiffs_to_kwcoco  Create a kwcoco manifest of a set of on-disk geotiffs watch_coco_stats (stats)
+            stats (watch_coco_stats)
-                                Print watch-relevant information about a kwcoco dataset merge_region_models
+                                Print geowatch-relevant information about a kwcoco dataset. site_stats (geojson_site_stats)
-                                Combine the specific features from multiple region files into a single one. reproject_annotations (project)
-                                Projects annotations from geospace onto a kwcoco dataset and optionally coco_show_auxiliary
-                                Visualize kwcoco auxiliary channels to spot-inspect if they are aligned coco_visualize_videos (visualize)
-                                Visualizes annotations on kwcoco video frames on each band coco_intensity_histograms (intensity_histograms)
-                                Updates image transforms in a kwcoco json file to align all videos to a find_dvc            Command line helper to find the path to the watch DVC repo kwcoco_to_geojson   opaque sub command
-            run_metrics_framework
-                                opaque sub command
-            torch_model_stats (model_info)
+                                Compute statistics about geojson sites
+            model_stats (model_info, torch_model_stats)
                                 Print stats about a torch model.
+            spectra (intensity_histograms, coco_spectra)
+                                Updates image transforms in a kwcoco json file to align all videos to a visualize (coco_visualize_videos)
+                                Visualizes annotations on kwcoco video frames on each band animate (gifify)    Convert a sequence of images into a video or gif. dvcdir (find_dvc)   Command line helper to find the path to the watch DVC repo add_fields (coco_add_watch_fields)
+                                Updates image transforms in a kwcoco json file to align all videos to a align (coco_align, coco_align_geotiff, coco_align_geotiffs)
+                                Create a dataset of aligned temporal sequences around objects of interest clean_geotiffs (coco_clean_geotiffs)
+                                A preprocessing step for geotiff datasets.
+            average_features (ensemble, coco_average_features)
+                                Create a new kwcoco file with averaged features from multiple kwcoco files. time_combine (coco_time_combine)
+                                Averages kwcoco images over a sliding temporal window in a video. reproject (project, reproject_annotations)
+                                Projects annotations from geospace onto a kwcoco dataset and optionally run_tracker (kwcoco_to_geojson)
+                                Convert KWCOCO to IARPA GeoJSON
+            iarpa_eval (run_metrics_framework)
+                                Score IARPA site model GeoJSON files using IARPA's metrics-and-test-framework crop_sitemodels (crop_sites_to_regions)
+                                Crops site models to the bounds of a region model. remove_bad_images (coco_remove_bad_images)
+                                Remove image frames that have little or nothing useful in them from a schedule (mlops_schedule, schedule_evaluation)
+                                Driver for GEOWATCH mlops evaluation scheduling
+            manager (mlops_manager)
+                                Certain parts of these names have special nomenclature to make them easier aggregate (mlops_aggregate)
+                                Aggregates results from multiple DAG evaluations.

         optional arguments: